 -- Festivals - Annual

-Toronto is one of the southernmost city’s in Ontario and situated on the northwest border of Lake Ontario.
+Toronto is one of the southern-most cities in Ontario and situated on the northwest border of Lake Ontario.
 Being the provincial capital, Toronto is home to over 2.5 million people, making it the fifth most populated city in North America.

 Toronto is known for being a multicultural society.
 Almost half of the city's inhabitants are immigrants.
 Although English is the primary language spoken in Canada (followed by French as secondary), a large number of languages can be heard throughout Toronto.

-Toronto has been labelled as one of the safest cities in Canada because of its low crime rate and high living standards.
-Toronto’s main economic sectors are telecommunications, finance, media and tourism.
+Toronto has been labeled as one of the safest cities in Canada because of its low crime rate and high living standards.
+Toronto's leading economic sectors are telecommunications, finance, media, and tourism.

 Later, Fort Toronto would become the first settlement for that area.
 John Graves Simcoe would go on to name it the capital of Upper Canada.

-Check out the other Toronto neighbourhoods posted on Totally Toronto!
+Check out the other Toronto neighborhoods posted on Totally Toronto!